You’ve surely come across countless Black Friday marketing strategies before you got here.

 For example, you might want to:

 Defining a goal (or multiple) also is something best performers do because they define the Black Friday marketing strategies to achieve them.
-For example, a timed promotion is perfect for getting sales while coupons work to get both emails and sales.
+Example: a timed sales promotion is perfect for getting sales while coupons work to get both emails and sales.

 2. Build the “early access” email list